tikatoo/irc.js/docs/API.rst

     :param string channel: the channel to part
     :param string message: an optional message to send upon leaving the channel
-    :param function callback: a callback to run once the bot has parted the channel.
+    :param function callback: a callback to run once the bot has parted the channel

 .. js:function:: Client.say(target, message)